ehmatthes/pcc_2e/challenges/coding_for_social_justice.md

 ## Chapter 8

-In Chapter 8, we learn blah
+In Chapter 8, we learn about functions.

 [top](#top)